Data Sources in Immuta

 Query-backed Data Sources

 Query-backed data sources are accessible to subscribed data consumers via the Immuta Query Engine and appear as though they are Postgres tables.
+Every schema will have a schema project automatically created at the time of data source creation.

 The query-backed storage technologies are listed below.
 Hyperlinked technologies require special instructions.